kyanostat/min-info/README.md

 * Two parameters $\theta$ and $\nu$ are parameters on the joint part (dependence parameter) and the marginal part (marginal parameter), respectively.

-Gallery of the minimum information dependence model
+### Gallery of the minimum information dependence model:

 * A. (count & interval) Poisson and Beta marginals with a negative interaction
 <img src="img/Figure_PoissonBeta.png" width="520px">